-Figure A20: Current and Proposed Operating Reserve Demand Curve
+Figure A19: Current and Proposed Operating Reserve Demand Curve

-Figure A20 below shows the current ORDC and a curve that illustrates the IMM's economic ORDC.
-The shape of the current curve is initially downward sloping, but it then flattens out for an extended range at \$2,100 per MWh then \$1,100 per MWh.
-Small shortages of less than four percent are priced at the lowest step of \$200 per MWh.
-As shortage levels increase on the \$1,100 per MWh step of the current ORDC, the prices remain fixed and do not accurately reflect the fact that the probability of losing load is increasing.
+Figure A19 shows the current ORDC and a curve that illustrates the IMM's economic ORDC.
+The shape of the current curve is initially flat for an extended range at \$2,100 per MWh then \$1,100 per MWh.
+As shortage levels increase on the \$1,100 per MWh step of the current ORDC, the prices remain fixed and do not accurately reflect the fact that the probability of losing load is increasing as the complement of reserves held is decreasing.